KylJin/LogisticsRL/README.md

 # LogisticsRL
-The implementation &amp; visualization of the Logistics environment.
+The implementation &amp; visualization of the Logistics environment for Reinforcement Learning.

 ## Notice
 1. The `map/map_0.json` is not tuned yet, so please don't use it.